 After the civil rights act of 1875 was passed, there wasn’t much change because many states opposed it.
 In addition, the public was not happy with it because they didn’t think African Americans deserved equal rights and believed that white people were better than black people, but they couldn’t do anything about it since this Act had been passed.

 Was The Act Quickly Enforced?

 Although there was little change, it still brought about many changes and gave black men the ability to serve on juries and have equal access.
 Even if they didn’t enforce it until 1917, Woodrow Wilson did make some good progress towards implementing these laws during his time in office by starting a program that began some changes.

 The civil rights act of 1875 was passed when some significant movements were going on in America that included the women’s suffrage movement and prohibition, which is why it had little opposition when they finally did pass this law.

 Did It Stop Discrimination?

-The Act did not stop making discrimination legal in public places but also outlawed discriminatory practices by companies that provided services to the general public, including railroads and streetcars.
+The Act stopped making discrimination legal in public places and outlawed discriminatory practices by companies that provided services to the general public, including railroads and streetcars.

 This legislation was significant because it made segregation in all forms illegal, which would help end segregation laws across America.
-The Civil Rights Act of 1875 was seen as a significant victory for African Americans.
+The Civil Rights Act of 1875 was seen as an important victory for African Americans.
 The Act helped establish legal precedent towards ending segregation and protecting black Americans from unfair treatment by state governments.

 The Challenges Activists Faced